Mostly Sunny, With A High Near 91

 Sunday

-A 20 percent chance of showers and thunderstorms after noon.
+Isolated showers and thunderstorms after noon.
 Some of the storms could produce gusty winds.
-Sunny, with a high near 90.
-East wind 5 to 7 mph becoming southwest in the afternoon.
+Mostly sunny, with a high near 91.
+Calm wind becoming west around 6 mph in the afternoon.
+Chance of precipitation is 20%.

 Sunday Night

-Partly cloudy, with a low around 58.
-West wind 5 to 10 mph becoming light after midnight.
+Isolated showers and thunderstorms before midnight.
+Some of the storms could produce gusty winds.
+Partly cloudy, with a low around 57.
+West wind 6 to 11 mph becoming light northwest after midnight.
+Chance of precipitation is 20%.

 Monday

-Mostly sunny, with a high near 88.
-West wind 3 to 5 mph.
+Mostly sunny, with a high near 86.
+Calm wind becoming west around 5 mph.

 Monday Night